Biak language

 According to Ethnologue, it is spoken by about 70,000 people in Biak and Numfor and numerous small islands in the Schouten Islands, located in Papua province of Western New Guinea, northeastern Indonesia.

+Name

+The name Biak or Vyak refers to the island of the same name.
+It probably comes from an earlier form *Bat, which is argued to have meant "the ground under one's feet, land" in Proto-Austronesian via the regular change of *t to k.
+This is supported by the Ambel cognate Báyt.

 Dialects

 There are a number of different dialects of Biak spoken on various different islands, the most well-known being Biak-Numfoor, spoken on the island of Numfoor.
 These dialect differences are minor and mostly limited to slight regular sound changes.
 The vast majority of Biak speakers are also fluent in the local variety of Malay, but not all of them are proficient in standard Indonesian.

 Geographical distributions of Biak dialects within Raja Ampat Regency (Ronsumbre 2020):